 Located in Delta, Colorado the Dominguez-Escalante National Conservation Area is a geologist’s dream!
 The deep sandstone canyons offer incredible scenery that is dotted with important geological and paleontological sites.
 Visitors follow the Gunnison River they will not only be treated to 600 million years of paleontological wonders they will also be able to explore lands that were important to the Ute Tribes who lived in this area many years ago.

-The Gunnison river that flows through Dominguez-Escalante is an excellent place for casual boaters, floaters and extreme kayakers alike.
-Throughout the almost 30 mile stretch water enthusiasts can find flat, calm water and extreme rapids.
+The Gunnison River that flows through Dominguez-Escalante is an excellent place for casual boaters, floaters, and extreme kayakers alike.
+Throughout the almost 30-mile stretch water enthusiasts can find flat, calm water and extreme rapids.

 Hiking and camping are also awesome activities to engage in at Dominguez-Escalante, but it is important to bring extra water because water can become scarce in the desert terrain that makes up most of this national conservation site.

 Gunnison Gorge is another national conservation area that incorporates Colorado’s breathtaking Black Canyon.
-This 62,844 acre plot of protected land offers visitors the chance to experience adobe badlands and pinyon and juniper covered areas.
+This 62,844-acre plot of protected land offers visitors the chance to experience adobe badlands and pinyon and juniper-covered areas.

-Mountain biking, horseback riding and whitewater rafting are popular activities in this area.
+Mountain biking, horseback riding, and whitewater rafting are popular activities in this area.
 Camping is available in this area, but all campers must look for a permit and campsite for wilderness camping.
-River camping is available on a first-come, first-serve basis and is only available at the Cottonwood Grove campground.
+River camping is available on a first-come, first-served basis and is only available at the Cottonwood Grove campground.
 Visitors to this incredible area will want to make plans in advance to ensure that their stay is enjoyable and stress-free.

 The final national conservation area in Colorado is the McInnis Canyons area located near Grand Junction.
 This area encompasses desert canyon country and expands into eastern Utah.